lukebikes/PeimarNodeRED/README.md

 # PeimarNodeRED
 A very useful flow with API request guide

-To use this flow you have to substitute the 23 "X" in the API request with your API key that you will retrieve by entering with your Peimar Xportal credetials in Solax (the real inverter chinese producer) monitoring system, in the left menu you will see request API key option.
+To use this flow you have to substitute the 23 "X" in the API request (you can do directly in the .json file or later in the NodeRED panel) with your API key that you will retrieve by entering with your Peimar Xportal credetials in Solax (the real inverter chinese producer) monitoring system, in the left menu you will see request API key option.

 Then substitute the 10 "Y" with your inverter code that you see from the Peimar monitoring app on symply from the inverte wifi name.